fetchai/carpark_agent/README.md

 Now when the Pi restarts, the VNC Viewer should show a nice large resolution.
 If this is what happens, you can shut it down, reconnect your monitor and restart it

-## 3. Installing the Fetch.AI carpark_agent software on the Rasperry Pi
+## 3a.
+Installing the Fetch.AI carpark_agent software on the Rasperry Pi Version 4
 I would now work directly on the Raspbery Pi as the VNC connection can be quite laggy sometimes.

 We will be getting the code from github.com.
 At the moment, the code is  in a private repository, so you will need a Fetch github account to get access to it.
 When the code is public, you will not need to log into github to get the code, but it is still useful to log in and have the page open in a browser on the Raspberry Pi so you can copy and past text into the terminal fromn these instructions.